Venison In Savory Onion Gravy (Deer Meat From Pressure Cooker)

 The Secret?
 Pressure Cookers!

 The pressure cooker is, perhaps, the best way to ensure a moist and tender outcome.
-Pressure forces the pores of the meat open, then the liquids saturate the meat, adding flavor and moisture.
-As a result, the venison leaves the pressure cooker fork tender.
+Pressure forces the meat’s pores open, and the liquids saturate the meat, adding flavor and moisture.
+As a result, the venison leaves the pressure cooker fork-tender.

 I have switched over to an electric pressure cooker.
-Quite honestly, I could never get the control over a manual pressure cooker on my electric range.
+Quite honestly, I could never get a manual pressure cooker to work on my electric range.
 It scared me to death!
 If you are comfortable with a manual pressure cooker, this will also work in it.
 Hats off for figuring it out!

 electric pressure cooker